FzFStormZ/Fuzzing-Bug-Depth-Evaluation-Internship/README.md

    ```sh
    bash eval_automatic.sh libxml2-v2.9.2
    ```
-3. That's it, you can check your results ont the `results` folder :smile:
+3. That's it, you can check your results in the `results` folder :smile:

 ### Tree Graph :evergreen_tree: